 Campus Employment.
 Employment opportunity funded by Lawrence.
 Dollar amounts that appear in Lawrence aid awards reflect the maximum amount students can earn on campus during an academic year.
 Employment wages are paid bi-weekly directly to students based upon the hours they worked during that period; they are not credited directly to student bills.

 Federal Direct Stafford Loan.
 A low interest federal student loan program whose lender is the U.S. Department of Education.
-After July 1, 2012, a fee of up to 1% of the loan is deducted proportionately from each loan disbursement and retained by the government to help reduce the cost of the loans.
+After July 1, 2012, a loan origination fee is deducted proportionately from each loan disbursement and retained by the government to help reduce the cost of the loans.

 Subsidized Stafford Loans are awarded to students with demonstrated financial need at a fixed interest rate.
 Payment and interest are deferred until six months after you graduate, withdraw, or fall below half-time enrollment.

-Unsubsidized Stafford Loans are non-need based loans at a fixed interest rate of 6.8%.
+Unsubsidized Stafford Loans are non-need based loans at a fixed interest rate.
 Interest is charged during all periods, including in-school and during grace and deferment periods; however repayment of principal and interest is deferred until six months after you graduate, withdraw, or fall below half-time enrollment.

 Federal Perkins Loan.
 Is a low-interest (5%) federal loan program.
 Funds from this program, when available, are loaned to students with exceptional financial need.
 Payment and interest are deferred until nine months after a student graduates, withdraws, or falls below half-time enrollment.
 Because of the limited funding available in the Perkins Loan Program, Lawrence University requires a student to accept their maximum Stafford Loan before accepting a Perkins Loan.